 ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 Throughout its range, the Canadian Tiger Swallowtail has only one generation, while the Eastern Tiger Swallowtail and the various hybrids have two or more.
 This is one of the key traits distinguishing Canadian Tiger Swallowtail, and thus flight time may be an aid in field identification.
 According to MBC records 1993-2008, the flight of Canadian Tiger Swallowtails begins in early May, and lasts only until mid-July (http://www.naba.org/chapters/nabambc/flight-dates-chart.asp ) The Eastern Tiger Swallowtail flies both earlier and later than the Canadian, based on these field identifications.

-The latest dates reported for Canadian Tiger Swallowtail in MBC records come from the Northern and Central Berkshire NABA Counts.
-These are held on a pre-determined day in mid-July, and so do not reflect searches over time.
+Latest sightings: In the same 15 years of records, the "last sighting" dates reported for Canadian Tiger Swallowtail usually come from the Northern and Central Berkshire NABA Counts.
+These are held on a pre-determined day in mid-July, and so do not reflect searches through time.
 In addition, in the spring and through July, the Eastern Tiger Swallowtail is also flying, and sight reports from a distance cannot be considered reliable.
-With these caveats, the latest dates reported are 7/15/2001, Central Berkshire NABA, and 7/14/1999, Northern Berkshire NABA.
+With these caveats, the five years with latest dates reported between 1999 and 2013 are 7/26/2008 (Royalston, C. Kamp); 7/21/2012 (C. Berks NABA); 7/20/2013 (C. Berks.
+NABA); 7/16/2011 (C. Berks.
+NABA, "most worn and tattered"); and 7/15/2001 (C. Berks.
+NABA).

 Outlook

-In Canada, this swallowtail is widespread and common.
+In Canada, Papilio canadensis is widespread and common.
 Within its northern range limits, it adapts well to temperature and habitat variations.
 Cech (2004: 65) terms it an adaptable generalist within its range.
 It remains to be seen how far its southern range can stretch, and whether climate warming will lead to a range contraction northward, and thus a decline in Massachusetts.
-However, if climate change actually results in colder though shorter winters in Massachusetts, the Canadian Tiger Swallowtail could hold its own, while the classic southern Eastern Tiger Swallowtail (P. glaucus) could decline.
-NatureServe (1/2011) currently lists the Canadian Tiger Swallowtail’s status in Massachusetts as S5 or secure.
+If climate change actually results in colder though shorter winters in Massachusetts, the Canadian Tiger Swallowtail could hold its own, while the classic southern Eastern Tiger Swallowtail (P. glaucus) could decline.
+NatureServe currently (10/2013) lists the Canadian Tiger Swallowtail’s status in Massachusetts as S5 or secure.

+ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS